brycewray/hugo-site/content/posts/2022/06/hugo-hits-hundy.md

 {{< stweet "1531705641739460612" >}}

 Finally, 0.100.0 added a new [`resources.Copy` function](https://gohugo.io/hugo-pipes/introduction/#copy-a-resource) to Hugo's asset pipeline, [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/).
-The documentation says it's "possibly most useful for renaming things"---as in this example (also from the documentation), in which Hugo's [built-in image-processing capability](https://gohugo.io/content-management/image-processing/) comes into play:
+The documentation says it's "possibly most useful for renaming things" --- as in this example (also from the documentation), in which Hugo's [built-in image-processing capability](https://gohugo.io/content-management/image-processing/) comes into play:

 ```go-html-template
 {{ $resized := $image.Resize "400x400" |  resources.Copy "images/mynewname.jpg" }}